AmmarKhalid123/rConfusion/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Initializing;
+## Initializing

-# Pre-requisites:
+# Pre-requisites
 - Have yarn installed.
 If not, visit https://yarnpkg.com/ to download
 - Have json-server installed.
 If not, type the following in the terminal: yarn install --global json-server

+# To Start
-1. In the root folder, type the following command: yarn install
+- In the root folder, type the following command: yarn install
-1. Go into json-server folder, open terminal and type the following command: json-server --watch db.json -p 3001
+- Go into json-server folder, open terminal and type the following command: json-server --watch db.json -p 3001
-2. In the root folder, type the following command: yarn start
+- In the root folder, type the following command: yarn start